- Explain Loyalist and Patriot sentiments

 - Identify different groups that participated in the Revolutionary War

 The American Revolution in effect created multiple civil wars.
 Many of the resentments and antagonisms that fed these conflicts predated the Revolution, and the outbreak of war acted as the catalyst they needed to burst forth.
 In particular, the middle colonies of New York, New Jersey, and Pennsylvania had deeply divided populations.
-Loyalty to Great Britain came in many forms, from wealthy elites who enjoyed the prewar status quo to runaway slaves who desired the freedom that the British offered.
+Loyalty to Great Britain came in many forms, from wealthy elites who enjoyed the prewar status quo to escaped enslaved people who desired the freedom that the British offered.

 Historians disagree on what percentage of colonists were Loyalists; estimates range from 20 percent to over 30 percent.
 In general, however, of British America’s population of 2.5 million, roughly one-third remained loyal to Great Britain, while another third committed themselves to the cause of independence.
 The remaining third remained apathetic, content to continue with their daily lives as best they could and preferring not to engage in the struggle.